Qualitative (Content analysis) DRAFT research memo guideline and rubric

 The goal of writing a draft research memo is to

-• develop a topic with a research question that can be answered with qualitative content analysis methods, and
+Develop a topic with a research question that can be answered using qualitative content analysis methods

-• explain in detail what literature and methods you use to answer the research question.
+Explain in detail what literature and methods you have used to answer the research question

 Writing is easier as you read